ufal/neuralmonkey/docs/source/machine_translation.rst

 In this section, we create the configuration file ``translation.ini`` needed for the machine translation training.
-We mention only the differences from the main post-editing tutorial
+We mention only the differences from the main post-editing tutorial.

 1 - Datasets
 ************